 Maria loves the Afro-Portuguese music that fills her eatery and she invites people to dance after their dinner.

 Popular singer Cesária Évora, “the Barefoot Diva’, has made Cape Verde famous all over the world.
 She generally performed in bare feet, as a sign of solidarity for the large number of women and children back home in the Cape Verdean Islands who cannot afford shoes.
 Cesária Évora: ‘Saudade’ (youtube).
 More (wikipedia)

 Restaurant São Cristóvão, Rua de São Cristovão 28-30, Mouraria Lisbon.
 Phone (00351) 914752102.
 Open from 12:00 to 24:00, also on Sunday.

 Stairs to restaurant São Cristóvão from Rua da Madalena, Mouraria Lisbon

-District Mouraria ( ‘where the Moors live’) is one the oldest areas in Lisbon.
+District Mouraria ( ‘where the Moors live’) is one of the oldest areas in Lisbon.
 Nowadays the Moorish influence is still present, like the tiny streets and stairs.
 You feel like walking in a kasbah in the Middle Ages!